 Reset Total This allows you to restart the totalizer display.
 Press the Up or Down arrow key to change the N to Y and press ENTER to reset the totalizer to 0 gal.
 The totalizer will count up to a maximum of 99,999,999.
 After that it will reset itself to zero.
-Vol/cont Only appears if the WM Type is Water contactor.
-This allows you to set the volume of makeup per contact from the water meter.
-K Factor Only appears if the WM Type mode is Paddlewheel Enter the number of pulses per unit volume that the paddlewheel sensor sends out.
+Vol/cont Only appears if the Aux relay is set to Feed on Water Contactor This allows you to set the volume of makeup per contact from the water meter.
+K Factor Only appears if the Aux relay is set to Feed on Paddlewheel Enter the number of pulses per unit volume that the paddlewheel sensor sends out.
 This value is usually printed on the sensor's flow cell or in its instructions.
 Tot Units This is used to set the units of measure for the totalizer.
 Press ENTER, then use the up and down arrow keys to toggle between "Gallons" and "Liters."
 Press ENTER when the desired choice is displayed.
-WM Туре Press ENTER and then use the Up or Down arrow keys to select between Water Contactor, Paddlewheel, or Not Used.